t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

 }
 ```

-The `getToken()` function yielda the `BearerToken`, a necessary authentication token for the AI query.
+The `getToken()` function yields the `BearerToken`, a necessary authentication token for the AI query.
 With that, `doQuery(bearerToken,userInput,csv)` perform the query.

 8. With the help of the two functions above, we can finalize our button by adding this to our `onCheckAI(req)` function: